Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 [ Next morning ]

-Picard was so engrossed in his reading that he barely noticed Beverly enter his quarters.
-It wasn't until she lent over his shoulder that he finally lifted his head.
+He was so engrossed in his reading that he barely noticed her enter his quarters.
+It wasn't until Beverly lent over his shoulder that he lifted his head.

 "What's so fascinating?" she asked.
-"Don't tell me it's that damned instruction manual."
+"Don't tell me it's that damn instruction manual."

 Beverly resisted an urge to smile at the double entendre.
-"Don't worry, there's plenty of evidence to disprove that," she reassured him.
+"Don't worry on that score, there's plenty of evidence to the contrary."

 "Are you sure?
 Since the Dominion War ended I feel I've been coasting.
-Nothing's been a challenge."
+There haven't been any challenges to hone my edge."

 Picard protested a little, then gave in.
 "All right, I'll admit it.
 I am irritated.
 It wouldn't be so bad if Leadbetter wasn't …", he paused searching for the right words."